 Those words put into perspective all the inner and outer work we are doing Sravasti Abbey to help Buddha’s teachings flourish and create peace in a chaotic world.

 We are deeply moved by the generosity and support of our monastic friends in China.
 May all their efforts to propagate the Dharma continue to flourish!
 We are equally, if not more moved by our Tibetan teachers who so kindly teach us the Dharma so we can progress on the path to full awakening.

 Read more about the Vinaya and how the Abbey practices it in the Discover Monastic Life section of this website.

-Nuns of all Buddhist tradition are invited to join us for our Vinaya Course 2018 with Vinaya Master Venerable Bhikshuni WuYin of Luminary Temple in Taiwan.
+See our report on Living Vinaya in the West when nuns of all Buddhist tradition came at the beginning of 2018 to learn from Vinaya Master Venerable Bhikshuni WuYin of Luminary Temple in Taiwan.